 Utilisation is Conservation

 What is best practice when it comes to utilising our fish?
 How the fish is despatched and stored when it first comes aboard is very important.
-Not only does it make a difference to the eating qualities, it also says much about our level of respect for the environment.
+Not only does it make a difference to the eating qualities, it also says much about our level of respect for the fish and our marine environment.

 Some species like kahawai and skipjack tuna have large quantities of blood in the flesh.
 Bleeding the fish beforehand can help reduce the amount of blood in the flesh and improve their eating qualities.